spacetelescope/stpsf/docs/jwst.rst

 Weak Lenses for Wavefront Sensing
 ---------------------------------

-WebbPSF includes models for the three weak lenses used for wavefront sensing, including the pairs of lenses that can be used together simultaneously.
+STPSF includes models for the three weak lenses used for wavefront sensing, including the pairs of lenses that can be used together simultaneously.

 The convention is such that the "negative" 8 waves lens is concave, the